Mashcal-Projects/PDF_Chatbot/README.md

 Copy code
 pip install -r requirements.txt

-Set up your Google API key by creating a .env file and adding your API key:
+Set up your openai API key by creating a .env file and adding your API key:

 makefile

 Copy code

-GOOGLE_API_KEY=your_api_key_here
+OPENAI_API_KEY=your_api_key_here

 Run the application using Streamlit: